Huawei/eSDK_K8S_Plugin/README.md

 Fill in the appropriate mirror version in [huawei-csi-configmap.yaml](https://github.com/Huawei/eSDK_K8S_Plugin/blob/master/yamls/deploy/huawei-csi-configmap-oceanstor-iscsi.yaml), and then create the Huawei CSI Configmap

     kubectl create -f huawei-csi-configmap.yaml

+### Input the user and password of the storage device
+    chmod +x secretGenerate
+	./secretGenerate

 ### Deploy the huawei-csi-controller
 Fill in the appropriate mirror version in [huawei-csi-controller.yaml](https://github.com/Huawei/eSDK_K8S_Plugin/blob/master/yamls/deploy/huawei-csi-controller.yaml), and then create the Huawei CSI Controller service